mrjak13/sinatra-generic-planner/README.md

 Welcome to a generic planner!

-  It started out as an event calendar then turned into this planner template.
+  It started out as an events calendar then turned into this planner template.

   Could be used for school, business, personal, etc...

-instructions:
+Instructions:

   clone, signup, and enjoy!